-Dense, rich, not too sweet…this is the chocolate cake I have requested for my birthday ever since I can remember.
-The original version (more on this distinction below) is called Sour Cream Chocolate Cake and comes from San Francisco à la Carte, a cookbook I purloined from my Mom’s kitchen shelf as soon as I moved out on my own—all for this cake.
+The original version of this cake was a Sour Cream Chocolate Cake from San Francisco à la Carte, a cookbook I purloined from my Mom’s kitchen shelf as soon as I moved out on my own.

 Sour Cream Chocolate Cake is a flawless, foolproof recipe…unless you happen to live in France.
 There is no sour cream in France.
 Nor is there unsweetened baking chocolate, which the recipe also calls for.
 I spent many years trying to adapt it to the chocolate and dairy products I could find in France, but the results just didn’t cut it.
 Bittersweet chocolate made the cake too sweet and too dry.
 Crème fraiche made it too delicate and crumbly.
 And so on.
 I gave up on making it for many, many years, till I recently came across a 90% chocolate bar in the candy section of the supermarket.
 10 % chocolate was practically unsweetened….I decided to give it a go, and in the process, I altered the original quite a bit.
 Sour cream became yogurt.
 The water added became boiling water so it would melt the chocolate and butter.
 I ditched the electric mixer all together, omitted the baking powder (there was only a tiny amount anyhow), tweaked the amounts so they would call for a single 100 g.
 (3.5 oz.) bar of 90% chocolate (which is better quality than most baking chocolates and can be found in the candy section of US grocery stores), then used cocoa powder to pump up the chocolate flavor of the cake and reduce the sweetness of the icing.